 The co-op Board of Directors represents the co-op owners' interests in the operation of the store and the broader vision of the Cooperative.
 The River Valley Co-op Board of Directors decided in 2001, guided by our development consultants at the Cooperative Development Services, to use the Policy Governance Model to structure their activities and dictate how they relate to the General Manager and the member owners.
 This section provides some general information about how we use this model to the greatest benefit of the Cooperative.

 Policy Governance is a model developed by John Carver.
 You can learn more about it at: www.carvergovernance.com .
 Many food co-ops have moved to this system of governance, as it is a helpful structure to balance representing member-owner views with allowing the professional staff of stores to fulfill member-owner wishes without micromanagement.

 To quote the Board’s policies related to defining its work:

 Our governing style emphasizes strategic leadership and a clear distinction between Board and General Manager duties.
 The Board focuses primarily on intended long term impacts rather than the operational means of attaining those effects.
 To accomplish this, the board directs, controls and inspires the organization through the establishment of the broadest organizational values and policies.
 Policies, developed over many years and by many board members, are carefully adhered to and monitored.
-Time is allotted for member input at regular board meetings to ensure openness and stimulate review and reflection of our policies.
-When we receive input, questions or concerns that relate to Co-op operations, we ask that the General Manager respond.
+Time is allotted for co-op owner input at regular board meetings to ensure openness and stimulate review and reflection of our policies.
+When we receive input, questions or concerns that relate to co-op operations, we ask that the General Manager respond.